migueldeicaza/MonoTouch.Dialog/README.markdown

 The value rendered is the value rendered by calling ToString() on the value returned by IEnumerable.

+### Using Customized Elements in the Reflection API ###

+You can create your own custom Element implementations for use in the Elements API by extending the Element class or one of its sub classes.
+That implementation can be used in the Elements API; however, it will not automatically be available in the Reflection api.

+To make your custom element available for the Reflection api, you will have to create a subclass of CustomElementAttribute.

+For example, say you have created a DateTimeElement that has additional
+properties:

+	class MyDateTimeElement : DateTimeElement {

+		public bool IsOptional { get; private set; }

+		public MyDateTimeElement(string caption, DateTime date, bool isOptional) : base(caption, date)
+		{
+			IsOptional = isOptional;
+			// ... your implementation
+		}

+		// ... your implementation
+	}

+You can then create a CustomElementAttribute as follows:

+	class MyDateTimeAttribute : CustomElementAttribute {

+		public bool IsOptional = false;

+		public override Element CreateElement (
+			string caption,
+			MemberInfo forMember, Type memberType, object memberValue,
+			object[] attributes)
+		{
+			if (memberValue is DateTime) {
+				return new MyDateTimeElement(caption, (DateTime) memberValue, IsOptional);
+			}
+			return null;
+		}

+		public override object GetValue (Element element, Type resultType) {
+			return ((MyDateTimeElement) element).DateValue;
+		}
+	}

+The MyDateTimeAttribute can be used in a definition for the Reflection Api:

+	class MyReflectionApiScreen {

+		[Entry]
+		public string YourNote;

+		[MyDateTime(IsOptional = true)]
+		[Caption("Date / Time")]
+		public DateTime OptionalDateTime;
+	}

+You can also define CustomElementAttribute subclasses for existing elements that you want to have instantiated in a specific way.
+For example, the BooleanImageElement has no corresponding attribute in the Reflection API.
+You can still use it by defining your own attribute:

+	public class MyBooleanAttribute : CustomElementAttribute {

+		public override Element CreateElement (
+			string caption,
+			MemberInfo forMember, Type memberType, object memberValue,
+			object[] attributes)
+		{
+			// check whether memberType / memberValue is suitable? bool value == ...;
+			UIImage onImage = ...;
+			UIImage offImage = ...;
+			return new BooleanImageElement(caption, value,  onImage, offImage);
+		}

+		public override object GetValue (Element element, Type resultType) {
+			// check wether resultType is suitable?
+			// ...
+			return ((BooleanImageElement) element).Value;
+		}
+	}

+A practical example is in the Sample application, under Reflection API -> Custom Element Attribute.

 Creating a Dialog From the Object
 ---------------------------------